zeedif/arcane-artifex/README.md

 Arcane Artifex is a powerful Foundry VTT module that facilitates the creation of visual content directly within your gaming sessions.
 This module integrates with several AI-powered image generation systems, enabling Game Masters to enhance their storytelling by generating images based on textual prompts provided within the Foundry VTT chat interface.

 ## Supported Endpoints
-### Local Installations with selectable models, schedulers, sampler, and resolutions with optional upscalers and LoRAs (with weights)
+### Stable Diffusion endpoints (either local or via appropriate tunnel e.g. ngrok) with selectable models, schedulers, sampler, and resolutions with optional upscalers and LoRAs (with weights)
-- **ComfyUI**: A local installation using Stable Diffusion with custom workflows including face restore, upscaling, animmation, and much more.
+- **ComfyUI**: A local or accessible installation using Stable Diffusion with custom workflows including support for custom workflows.
+Current workflows include fast, complex-prompt, and animation flows with more to come.
-- **Automatic1111**: A Local installation using Stable Diffusion with Face Restore and Creative Upscaling
+- **Automatic1111**: A local or accessible online installation using Stable Diffusion with Face Restore and Creative Upscaling

 ### Web-Based Image Solutions
-- **Stable Horde**: An online service offering cloud-based image generation with SD1.5 and SDXL models and LoRAs
+- **AI Horde**: An online service offering cloud-based image generation with SD1.5 and SDXL models and LoRAs, usable with an API key.
 - **Stable Diffusion 3**: An advanced iteration of Stable Diffusion available online that requires a Stability API key for operation.
 - **DALL-E 3**: Utilizes OpenAI's DALL-E 3 for generating high-quality images from prompts, accessible online with an API key.